JosephP91/curlcpp/README.md

 Simple usage example
 ====================

-After including the library provided and the header files, you can start to use the classes and the methods provided with this wrapper.
+After including the header files, you can start to use the library.
+Obviously, don't forget to link the libcurl library at compile time.

 Here's an example of a simple HTTP request to get google web page, using the curl_easy interface: